TechTyphoon/smartcloudops-ai/docs/PROJECT_STATUS.md

 # Smart CloudOps AI - Current Project Status

-**Last Updated**: August 5, 2025
+**Last Updated**: August 6, 2025
-**Current Phase**: Phase 1 Complete ✅ | Ready for Phase 2 🚀
+**Current Phase**: Phase 2 Complete ✅ | Ready for Phase 3 🚀
-**Overall Progress**: 28.6% (2 of 7 phases complete)
+**Overall Progress**: 42.9% (3 of 7 phases complete)

 ## 📊 Executive Summary

-The Smart CloudOps AI project is progressing excellently with a solid foundation established.
-We have completed the infrastructure setup and comprehensive monitoring stack, following zero-cost implementation principles using GitHub Student Pack benefits.
+The Smart CloudOps AI project has successfully completed Phase 2 with a fully functional Flask ChatOps application, comprehensive AI integration, and production-ready Dockerization.
+All tests are passing (60 passed, 2 skipped) and the application is ready for deployment.

 ## ✅ Completed Phases